dfelinto/blender-manual/manual/scene_layout/collections/collections.rst

 Move to Collection :kbd:`M`
    Move selected objects to an existing or new collection.
 Link to Collection :kbd:`Shift-M`
-   Link selected objects to a collection.
+   Add selected objects to a collection, while keeping them in their current collection.
+   This way objects can appear in multiple collections.
    A new collection can be created in the pop-up.
 Create New Collection :kbd:`Ctrl-G`
    Creates a new collection and adds the selected object(s) to it.